Jade010/Database-Management/Clay&Craft Studio DB/README.md

 ***Updated 11/11/2025***

 ## Overview
-This repository highlights my work as a contract Business Analyst for **Clay & Craft Studio**, a growing handmade ceramics business with both online and in-studio operations.

-The project focuses on designing a structured **data infrastructure** and developing **business intelligence capabilities** to enable strategic decision-making and potential business expansion.
+This repository highlights a faux scenario where I work as a contract Business Analyst for **Clay & Craft Studio**, a growing handmade ceramics business with both online and in-studio operations.
+The project focuses on designing a structured data infrastructure and developing business intelligence capabilities to enable strategic decision-making and potential business expansion.

 > ⚠️ **Project Status:** Currently paused.
 Next updates will include completing Python scripts to populate tables, creating stored procedures for reporting, and developing PowerBI dashboards.